marijatech/Business-Performance-Analysis/README.md

 - ✅ **Recommendation:** Maintain resource allocation, with slight revenue optimization strategies per team.

 ### 6. **How many projects are in risk?**
-- **Insight:** 33% of projects are flagged "At Risk" — which may indicate either data simulation or overly sensitive classification criteria
+- **Insight:** 33% of projects are flagged "At Risk" — which may indicate overly sensitive classification criteria

 ## 🛠 Tools & Techniques Used